By Greg Ball, President of BMI

 It comes down to the impact that perceived quality or lack of quality will have on your particular target market.

 The question you should ask yourself is this: Is it essential for your business to project a professional image to your target market?
 If the answer is no, then making your own video might be a viable solution.
 If the answer is yes, then I’d suggest you consider splurging for a professionally made video.

-Here’s one example where it’s appropriate to make non-professional videos.
+Here's one example where it's appropriate to make non-professional videos.
 I publish a guide book for Walt Disney World, and our author has a website and a Facebook group called Walt Disney World Made Easy for Everyone.
-He drives a great deal of traffic from the Facebook group to the website, and finds that posting amateur videos on Facebook of everything going on at Disney World works well for the target market.
-Having a professional look to these videos is just not necessary for this.
+He drives a great deal of traffic from the Facebook group to the website.
+He finds that posting amateur videos on Facebook of everything going on at Disney World works well for the target market.
+Having a professional look to these videos is just not necessary for this topic.

 However for my video production company, and all of my business, corporate and medical clients, an amateur video would create a very poor impression.
 I'll talk more about why that is below.

 In the meantime, here's an example of when an amateur video would be fine, and when it wouldn't be effective.
 When I had a new refrigerator and had to change the water filter for the first time, I found someone's "how-to" video on Youtube.
 It was obviously shot with their iPhone.
 The camera was shaky, and the sound was poor, but I was able to figure out how to change the filter by watching that video.
 Now that being said, if I was in the market for a refrigerator, or even a filter, and the company had a video that looked like that, I'd question the quality of their products and the stability of their company, and would probably go somewhere else.